-Does your legal framework have requirements on the operational experience feedback (OEF) from radiological events?

-Yes

-- If so, give a short description of the content of references: In the final report - Does your legislation specify different aspects or steps of operational experience feedback?
-Yes and No - If so, which aspects or steps of OEF are specified in the legal framework?

-Yes: b) Reporting of information about event to regulatory body
+- Does your legal framework have requirements on the operational experience feedback (OEF) from radiological events? - Yes, however only in general terms. - If so, give a short description of the content of references: In our regulation we state that a follow-up of the RP activities should be done and the RP activities should be evaluated.
+This includes the OEF from events. - Does your legislation specify different aspects or steps of operational experience feedback?
+Yes. - If so, which aspects or steps of OEF are specified in the legal framework?
+Reporting of information about event to regulatory body.